Building The Wall and Under Construction – The Wall Demos

 Three of these internal working rough cuts were created at various points in production — the first dated January 9, 1979; the second dated March 23, 1979; the third dated August 11-12, 1979.
 These were used by the artists and producers as a snapshot to see how the songs, story, and ideas were gelling at given times throughout the recording process.

 Despite what the liner notes say on many of the releases, this is not Roger Waters’ original Bricks In The Wall demo tape but it is still an important musical document in its own right.
-You can hear parts of Roger’s original demo in this recording, but I think they are only there as placeholders in the story — holding the spots, so to speak, until the band versions were recorded.
+You can hear parts of Roger’s original demo in this recording, but I think they are only there as placeholders in the story — holding the spots, so to speak, until the band versions were recorded or finished.

 The sound quality is surprisingly good for a bootleg of this nature.
 It is definitely not perfect or commercial-quality.
 It sounds like it was mastered from a cassette tape that was several generations away from the source recording.
 The dynamic range is compressed and the recorded signal drops off quickly at about 16,000Hz.
 Like a cliff.